elixir-lang/elixir-lang.github.com/getting-started/introduction.markdown

 Welcome!

-In this tutorial, we are going to teach you the Elixir foundation, the language syntax, how to define modules, how to manipulate the characteristics of common data structures, and more.
-This chapter will focus on ensuring Elixir is installed and that you can successfully run Elixir's Interactive Shell, called IEx.
+In this tutorial, we are going to teach you about Elixir fundamentals - the language syntax, how to define modules, how to manipulate the characteristics of common data structures, and more.
+This chapter will focus on ensuring that Elixir is installed and that you can successfully run Elixir's Interactive Shell, called IEx.

 Our requirements are: